tsongpon/backend-challenge-2019/README.md

 If you can implement our assignment, regardless of your qualifications or how many years of experience you have, we will contact you for the next steps of the interview process.

-We'd like you to make a bookstore apis for helping bookseller manage his/her data.
+We'd like you to develop RESTFul APIs for a Bookstore, for helping bookseller manage his/her data.

 ![Screenshot](/img/bookstore.jpg)